 - for each dependency:

-- query github if the repository URL is available
+- query GitHub if the repository URL is available

-- download related licences
+- download related licenses

 - regenerate the normalized file with updated fields